CVR - Coronavirus Vaccines R&D Roadmap

 At the 2023 G7 Hiroshima Summit, leaders adopted the G7 Hiroshima Vision for Fair Access to Medical Countermeasures (covering vaccines, drugs, and CBRN antidotes) and launched the Medical Countermeasures Delivery Partnership to ensure equitable, inclusive, efficient, affordable, high-quality, accountable, agile, and rapid access worldwide.

-The World Health Assembly adopted the WHO Pandemic Agreement in May 2025.
+The WHO Pandemic Agreement was adopted by the World Health Assembly in May 2025.
 Article 10 of the agreement aims at the goal of addressing geographic distribution; articles 11 and 12 address potential pathways for increasing distribution.

 The African Union Roadmap to 2030 includes content focusing on equitable access to vaccines, including efforts to strengthen self-reliance through expanded local vaccine manufacturing and financing.

-In 2024, the Assembly of the African Union held a session: "Sustainable vaccine manufacturing through end-to-end vaccine research and development projects in Africa.”
+In 2024, the Assembly of the African Union convened a high-level session, “Sustainable vaccine manufacturing through end-to-end vaccine research and development projects in Africa.”
 A major focus was advancing an end-to-end, Africa-led manufacturing ecosystem (AVEC Africa) aligned with PAVM, establishing a continent-level pooled procurement mechanism, broadening PAVM to include medicines and diagnostics, and mobilizing the African Vaccine Manufacturing Accelerator ($1 billion from Gavi) and political leadership, to translate capacity building into equitable vaccine access during outbreaks.